 The library is a research centre where resources can be accessed at the library or online.
 This page aims to get library users started on their research journey.
 For more detailed research assistance, book an appointment with the librarian at firstname.lastname@example.org.
 Please include your research topic and all research you have done so far.

-Database Guide: The College's databases are hosted on OpenAthens, our single sign-on service.
+Databases and Access: The College's databases are hosted on OpenAthens, our single sign-on service.
 Contact the Library to inquire about your Open Athens account.

-1. What question/s do you want to answer in your research?
-Can you be more specific?
-You should be moving from a broad area of interest to more specific focus in terms of your research questions.
+Topics: What are your topics of interest?
+Can you be specific?
+You should be moving from a broad area of interest to a more specific focus in terms of your research questions.
 E.g., the environment > The environment and renewable energy